AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/create-and-manage-programs/add-project-to-program.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>View access to Programs or higher</p> <p>Edit access to Projects</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
-For information on how a Workfront administrator can change your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>View access to Programs or higher</p> <p>Edit access to Projects</p> <p>Note: If you still don't have access, ask your [!DNL Workfront] administrator if they set additional restrictions in your access level.
+For information on how a [!DNL Workfront] administrator can change your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>